printer83mph/art-generator/README.md

  * Shifted - Same as orderly but every other column is shifted half a spot.

 ## Running the Generator
 To run the generator, simply open the folder you want to use and open index.html.
+Pressing F creates the art, and to make a new one press F again.